Ankit13ranjan/HTML/README.md

 # HTML
 Html Details

-HTML Tutorials for Understanding and Practicing the Concepts.
+HTML Tutorials for Understanding and Practicing the Concepts For Understanding.